DexterHuang/CyberCodeOnline/contribution/notes/files/N30N_karen.md

 #### N30N C1RCUS: Difficult Conversations

-卡倫 was staring silently out the window the window when Sergei walked into the conference room.
+卡倫 was staring silently out the window when Sergei walked into the conference room.
 This was going to be awkward - another shipment had gone missing yesterday and he had no answers for her.

 _"Sergei, what the hell is happening in my city?"_ she asked, without turning.